 - Applicants must meet minimum qualifications to be considered for employment.

 - Only those individuals whose qualifications and experience best meet the needs of the Clerk’s Office will be invited for an interview.
 Those selected for an interview will be contacted by telephone or email.

 - Please see below for information regarding Veterans’ Preference.

 Online Application Process

-- An online employment application is required in order to be considered for any position at the Clerk’s Office.
+- To ensure that we have consistent information from all candidates, an online employment application is required in order to be considered for any position at the Clerk’s Office.

 - To apply, visit the Job Applicant Center.

-- If you already have a user name and password, simply update your resume and apply.
+- If you already have a user name and password, simply update your application and apply.

 - If this is your first visit, you must create a user name and password then click “Return to Welcome Screen”.